 A Quick Look at the History of Australian Cricket

-australian cricket teamaustralian cricket team
+australian cricket team

 Australia played the very first test match against England in 1877 at the MCG.
 They won the match by 45 runs, and Charles Bannerman became the first player to score a test century.
 At the time, test cricket was only played between England and Australia, but the huge distance between the countries meant that matches were often limited.
 It would take the teams two or three months to get to their destination by boat.
 Despite their smaller population, the Aussies were always competitive when they played England.
 A highlight of their early test history has got to be the test match that they played at The Oval, England, in 1882.
 Fred Spofforth picked up 7 wickets for 44 runs in the fourth innings to prevent England from reaching their paltry target of 85.
 After the game, a major British newspaper claimed that English cricket was dead and that the body will be cremated, and its ashes taken back to Australia.
 This, as you probably already know, eventually led to The Ashes competition being born.